pwelke/SeminarLearningTheory/Chap3AndChap4.md

 **A:** If we look at the definitions of **PAC** and **Agnostic PAC** learnabilities, we would find, that the definitions are very similar, but still they have some differences, which lead to different bounds.
 The main difference is, of course, that **Agnostic PAC** tries to find a hypothesis, whose error is not much larger than the best error achievable by a hypothesis from the hypothesis class.
-Because of this difference, the function function $m_H(\epsilon, \delta)$ should be defined differently for **PAC** and **Agnostic PAC**.
+Because of this difference, the function $m_H(\epsilon, \delta)$ should be defined differently for **PAC** and **Agnostic PAC**.